ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ![The Transform part of the developed pipeline \label{fig-transform}](./figures/transform.png)

 In this stage, the download JSON-LD files go through a series of transformations in order to get the final RDF graph as show in Figure \ref{fig-transform}.
 First, the node of type "JSON to JSON-LD" is used to add a specified JSON-LD context (in this case: https://schema.org/) and additional provenance data to the input JSON files.
 The input JSON-LD files contain multiple entities in each file, and thus, this step is needed to get a proper JSON-LD for the next step in the pipeline.
 In case the input JSON-LD file contains a single entity, this step is not needed.
 Next, the node of type "JSON-LD to RDF" is applied to convert the JSON-LD to turtle RDF on which SPARQL queries can be executed.
 Next, eight SPARQL construct queries are applied on the RDF of the input JSON-LD files using nodes of type "SPARQL construct" to map them to a unified Bioschemas-based model.
 Below, we show an example of a construct query to create protein entities having IRIs that follow the IDPC accession URL pattern (ht<span>tps://</span>idpcentral.org/id/{UNIPROT_ID}).
-The query is an adapted version of the original query in the notebook that this pipeline is aiming to reproduce.
+The query is an adapted version of the original one in the ETL notebook that this pipeline is aiming to reproduce.

 ```
 PREFIX pav: <http://purl.org/pav/>